-All applications requesting to add a spouse or dependent must be submitted with the all the required documents.
+All applications requesting to add a spouse or dependent to your health, dental, or optical coverage must be submitted with all the required documents.

 If you do not have all the required documents you must sign, date and submit the form to your HR representative.
-Retirees must submit to the Comptroller's Health Benefits Unit, You will have 30 days from the application date to provide the missing documents.
+Retirees must submit to the Comptroller's Health Benefits Unit; you will have 30 days from the application date to provide the missing documents.
 Please see Covering you Spouse and Covering you Children section of the FAQ to ensure that you submit your application at the appropriate time in-order to avoid a waiting period.